-In recent QML literature, probabilistic graphical models~(PGMs)~\cite{koller_probabilistic_2009}, especially Bayesian networks~(BNs)~\cite{low_quantum_inference_2014, borujeni_bayesian_2021, gao_quantumcorr_2022} and Markov networks~(MNs)~\cite{bako_problem_informed_2024} being exploited to construct problem-informed QML models, with the aim of creating new classes of quantum algorithms that may have the potential to demonstrate quantum advantage.
+In recent QML literature, probabilistic graphical models~(PGMs)~\cite{koller_probabilistic_2009}, especially Bayesian networks~\cite{low_quantum_inference_2014, borujeni_bayesian_2021, gao_quantumcorr_2022} and Markov networks~\cite{bako_problem_informed_2024} are being exploited to construct problem-informed QML models, with the aim of creating new classes of quantum algorithms that potentially demonstrate advantages over classical algorithms.
 In contrast to the works that focus on creating new classes of algorithms, our approach is more practically motivated, similar to Liu and Wang~\cite{liu_differentiable_2018}, who made the first explicit connection between QCBMs and PGMs.
-In order to construct a circuit that exploits the close relation of controlled unitary gates and classical PGMs~\cite{low_quantum_inference_2014}, they employed the Chow-Liu dependency tree~\cite{chow_liu_tree_1968}.
-By maximizing mutual information, the Chow-Liu tree approximates a high-dimensional joint distribution through a product of second-order distributions, whose corresponding graph represents a BN.
-However, being a second-order product approximation, this method not only fails to capture higher-order correlations but also does not include cyclical dependencies.
+In order to construct a circuit that exploits the close relation between controlled unitary gates and classical PGMs~\cite{low_quantum_inference_2014}, they employed the Chow-Liu dependency tree~\cite{chow_liu_tree_1968}.
+By maximizing mutual information, the Chow-Liu tree approximates a high-dimensional joint distribution through a product of second-order distributions.
+However, being a second-order product approximation, this method not only fails to capture higher-order correlations but also cannot represent cyclical dependencies.